sdsc/octave-roll/README.md

 make ROLLCOMPILER=gnu ROLLMPI=mvapich2_ib 2>&1 | tee build.log
 ```

+For octave 4.4.1, the gnu compiler should be used.
+There are linking problems with the intel compiler.

 The build process recognizes "gnu", "intel" or "pgi" as the value for the
 `ROLLCOMPILER` variable; any MPI modulefile name may be used as the value of
 the `ROLLMPI` variable.
 The defaults values are "gnu" and "rocks-openmpi".